Version 5 supported

 }

-In this example, when the parent object is deleted, the child specified by the has_one relation will also be deleted.
-Note that all relation types (has_many, many_many, belongs_many_many, belongs_to, and has_one) are supported, as are methods that return lists of objects but do not correspond to a physical database relation.
+All relation types (has_many, many_many, belongs_many_many, belongs_to, and has_one) are supported, as are methods that return lists of objects but do not correspond to a physical database relation.
+In all cases the child defined in cascade_deletes will be deleted.

 If your object is versioned, cascade_deletes will also act as "cascade unpublish", such that any unpublish on a parent object will trigger unpublish on the child, similarly to how owns causes triggered publishing.
 See the versioning docs for more information on ownership.